TantorskiJake/dw-local-free/README.md

 ```

 **Expected Results:**
-- Side-by-side comparison of both locations
+- Side-by-side comparison of all locations
-- Shows which location is warmer/cooler
+- Shows which locations are warmer/cooler
 - Weather conditions for each location

 ---